netconstructor/node-echonest/README.md

 The echonest.js file distributed by npm is generated from coffeescript, and not checked into the repository.
 To see it, run `rake build`.

-It's very new, clould be cleaned up and could use some fancier handling of [echonest's response codes](http://developer.echonest.com/docs/v4/index.html#response-codes).
+It could use some fancier handling of [echonest's response codes](http://developer.echonest.com/docs/v4/index.html#response-codes).
 It could also probably work outside node.js in a browser without too much work.
 It's missing some of the slicker stuff from [other client libraries](http://developer.echonest.com/client_libraries.html).

 Exploring
 ---------